Media Release: from Sally Smid, Athens Heritage Society British Home Child Day on Saturday, September 27 from 9-4.

 Of the over 50 sending agencies, some of the more well known names are Rye, Macpherson, Fegan, Quarriers, Barnardo, Middlemore, Catholic Emigration Society, Salvation Army, Church of England Waif & Strays.

 It is estimated that 12%, over 4 million, of the Canadian population is a descendant of a Home Child.
-Home Children Descendants now live worldwide.With the holidays fast approching we from the BHC-SIG hope you enjoy the season spending it with your family & friends.
+Home Children Descendants now live worldwide.Welcome to 2014 - Watch for new articles.

 Here is the title and a brief synopsis.